redmix-run/redmix/README.md

 - [ ] Whatever I need to make it easier to work with the OpenAI API/SDK and other AI tools
 - [ ] Your feature request here!
 Let me know what you need!

+## Learning Redmix

+The best documentation for Redmix is actually the RedwoodJS documentation.
+The first version of Redmix will be fully compatible with RedwoodJS v8.6 and there will be no specific documentation written for Redmix for now.

+RedwoodJS **TUTORIAL:** The best way to get to know Redmix is by going through the extensive [RedwoodJS Tutorial](https://redwoodjs.com/docs/tutorial).
+Have fun!

+RedwoodJS **QUICK START:** You can install and run a full-stack Redmix application on your machine with only a couple commands.
+Check out the [Quick Start](https://redwoodjs.com/docs/quick-start) guide to get started.

+RedwoodJS **DOCS:** Visit the full [RedwoodJS Documentation](https://redwoodjs.com/docs/introduction) for extensive reference docs and guides.

+The only thing you'll have to adjust are the package names and replace every `@redwoodjs` package with a `@redmix` package of the same name.

 ## The Redmix Team